pre-vert/Borrowable-limit-order-book/Spec.md

 #### Max Loan-To-Value

 Example 1: Alice deposits 6000 USDC in a buy order at 2000.
 Price is 2100.
 Bob borrows 4000 from Alice.
-He needs to put aside a collateral of $2*2100*(1+\mu)$ with $\mu$ the overcollateralization factor equal to 0.02.
+He needs to put aside a collateral of $2*2100*(1+\mu)$ with $1+\mu$ the overcollateralization factor equal to 0.02.

 max LTV = $4000/(2*2100*(1+\mu))$ = $(4000/4200)*(1/(1+\mu))$